merlon/scala-best-practices/sections/7-functional-programming.md

 which enhances your context-bounded computation programming experience defined by `map` function.
 By *context* are meant data-types such as `Future[_]`, `Option[_]`, `Either[E, _]`, `IO[_]`, `List[_]` (and similar collections), and many more.
-As most other functional abstractions it is expressed in form of a [*type-class*](https://scalac.io/typeclasses-in-scala/).
+As most other functional abstractions, it is expressed in form of a [*type-class*](https://scalac.io/typeclasses-in-scala/).

 Generally speaking, *Functor* can be any data type which: